macvincent/CppND-Route-Planning-Project/README.md

 ```
 ../bin/test
 ```
-Exercises with tests will specify which string to pass with `-DTESTING`, but a table is given below with the complete list for reference:
+Exercises with tests will specify which string to pass with `-DTESTING`, but a table is given below with the complete list for reference:1

 | Exercise Name               | `-DTESTING` String Value |
 |-----------------------------|:------------------------:|